 If you decide to go your own way, you will inevitably meet with rejection.
 Detach yourself from the inner demand to always please everyone.
 This robs you of strength and energy.

 You may also encounter rejection if you gradually give up your addiction to recognition.
-Because your environment does not know at first how it should react to you.
-Because everything that is new to people seems confusing at first and is viewed critically.
-"Maybe you also dare to question your friendships.
-Because how big is the authenticity content of your environment, if everyone tries in his own way to experience recognition within the group?" is a thought-provoking suggestion from Coach Christina Hommelsheim.
+This is because those around you won't know how to react to you at first.
+Because everything that is new to people is initially confusing and viewed critically.
+"Perhaps you also dare to question your friendships.
+After all, how genuine is your environment if everyone is trying to gain recognition within the group in their own way?" is food for thought from coach Christina Hommelsheim.

 However, if we take a look at history and the greatest achievements of mankind, we see that they were always created by people who took off their masks and were authentic.
 Talk about lateral thinkers like Nikola Tesla, Steve Jobs or Elon Musk.